calebmsword/clone-deep/README.md

 ```

 The first argument to `cloneDeep` is the object to clone.
-The second argument can either be a function which will be used to customizer the behavior of the function, or it can be an object that can be used for configuration.
+The second argument can either be a function which will be used as a "customizer" for the behavior of the function, or it can be an object that can be used for configuration.

 ```javascript
 // many ways to call `cloneDeep`